 The following is a summary based on present law of certain US federal income tax considerations relevant to the receipt, exercise and disposition of Rights pursuant to the Subscription Offer as well as the acquisition, ownership and disposition of Offered Shares acquired through exercise of the Rights or purchase in the Share Placement.
 It addresses only a US Holder (as defined below) that receives Rights with respect to Existing Shares or purchases Offered Shares in the Offering, will hold the Rights and any Offered Shares acquired through exercise of the Rights or purchase in the Share Placement as capital assets and uses the US dollar as its functional currency.
-This discussion does not address the tax treatment of persons subject to special rules, such as banks and other financial institutions, insurance companies, dealers in currencies and securities, traders in securities that elect to mark-to-market, regulated investment companies, real estate investment trusts, tax-exempt entities, pass-through entities (including S-corporations), persons owning directly, indirectly or constructively 10% or more of the Company's share capital, US expatriates, investors liable for alternative minimum tax, persons holding Existing Shares, Rights or Offered Shares in connection with a permanent establishment or fixed base outside the United States.
+This discussion does not address the tax treatment of persons subject to special rules, such as banks and other financial institutions, insurance companies, dealers in currencies and securities, traders in securities that elect to mark-to-market, regulated investment companies, real estate investment trusts, tax-exempt entities, pass-through entities (including S-corporations), persons owning directly, indirectly or constructively 10% or more of the Company's share capital, US expatriates, investors liable for alternative minimum tax, persons holding Existing Shares, Rights or Offered Shares as part of a hedge, straddle, conversion, constructive sale or other integrated financial transaction or persons holding Existing Shares, Rights or Offered Shares as part of a hedge, straddle, conversion, constructive sale or other integrated financial transaction or persons holding Existing Shares, Rights or Offered Shares as part of a hedge, straddle, conversion, constructive sale or other integrated financial transaction or persons holding Existing Shares, Rights or Offered Shares outside the United States.
 It also does not address US federal taxes other than income tax (e.g., estate and gift taxes), US state and local, or non-US tax considerations.